Back to California

 Neurodegenerative Disease Registry Program

-This law requires California's Department of Public Health to collect information on the incidence and prevalence of neurodegenerative diseases, including frontotemporal degeneration (FTD), until January 1, 2032.
+This law requires the State Department of Public Health to create a system for collecting information about neurodegenerative diseases, including frontotemporal degeneration (FTD) and other dementias, until January 1, 2032.

 What This Bill Does

-• Requires the State Department of Public Health to establish a system for collecting data on the incidence and prevalence of neurodegenerative diseases, including frontotemporal degeneration (FTD).
+• Requires the State Department of Public Health to set up a system to collect data on how many people have neurodegenerative diseases like ALS, Alzheimer’s disease, multiple sclerosis, Huntington’s disease, and frontotemporal degeneration (FTD).

-• Extends the requirement to collect this information until January 1, 2032.
+• Extends the requirement for collecting this information until January 1, 2032.

 Who It Names or Affects